As seen on Global Banking and Finance Review

 The long-term view

-As we start to think about our lives beginning to return to some sort of normality and move towards the relaxing of restrictions, we expect to find that the trend towards flexible or remote working will help to broaden the talent pool.
-Without a long daily commute to factor in, candidates will be more likely to apply for roles slightly further afield.
+Undoubtedly, over coming years, the trend towards flexible or remote working will help to broaden the talent pool.
+Without a long daily commute to factor in, candidates are more likely to apply for roles slightly further afield.

-Although this benefits businesses by providing access to a greater number of applicants, it also means the competition for this talent will increase — so businesses will have to work harder to impress.
-Workplace design will become a deciding factor, with 66 per cent of our respondents stating that a positive and shared vision, purpose and culture is important when deciding to work for or continue to work for a company.
+Although this benefits businesses by providing access to a greater number of applicants, it also means the competition for this talent will increase — businesses will have to work harder to impress.
+Office interior design will become a contributing factor in demonstrating what a business stands for, with 66 per cent of our respondents stating that a positive and shared vision, purpose and culture is important when deciding to work for or continue to work for a company.

-Businesses can’t ignore the power of a well-designed office if they want to bring the best talent on board — and help their teams work as effectively as possible.
-The physical office provides a complete working experience for employees, bringing people together and importantly contributing to wellbeing and supporting learning and career growth.
-Although there are many benefits to remote working, many have reported they have struggled to know when to switch off and find that all important work-life balance.
+Businesses can’t ignore the power of an office designed with purpose and strategy if they want to bring the best talent on board and help their teams work as effectively as possible.
+The physical office should provide a complete working experience for employees, bringing people together, supporting wellbeing and facilitating learning and career growth.
+Although there are many benefits to remote working, many have reported they have struggled to know when to switch off and find that all-important balance.

-It’s clear to see the importance of the office when you start to examine the broader picture and consider the multitude of benefits it bring, from physical and mental wellbeing, to productivity and an ability to learn and grown.
-While we have strong evidence to support the detrimental impact that lockdown and an extended period of working from home has had on employees at all levels, what is most interesting is how businesses can begin to measure the ROI that a return to the office, and an adoption of flexible working can bring.
+It’s clear to see the importance of the office when you start to examine the broader picture and consider the multitude of benefits it brings, from physical and mental wellbeing to productivity and an ability to learn and grow.
+While an extended period of working from home can cause challenges for employees at all levels, businesses can now begin to measure the ROI that a return to a good quality office and an adoption of flexible working can bring.
 Central to this is ensuring that the Office of the Future ticks all the boxes to support and nurture the workforce going forwards.

 Detail shot of brown terazzo worktop with brown leather seating